What is a condom?

 - If you are worried about how to use a condom, practice using one before you have sex.

-Condoms should be stored in a cool dry place.
+Condoms should be stored in a cool, dry place.
 Heat can cause the condom to break more easily so don’t carry them in a pocket exposed to body heat.
 Make sure the package is sealed when you are ready to use one.
 Adequate lubrication makes condom breakage during sex less likely.
-If you need extra lubrication, only use water based lubricants like Astroglide, K-Y or saliva with latex condoms.
+If you need extra lubrication, only use water based lubricants like Astroglide, K-Y, or saliva with latex condoms.
 Avoid oil based lubricants like massage oils, baby oil, and body lotions as they can weaken the latex.
 Some vaginal yeast medications can also weaken the latex.
-Spermicides can increase risk of HIV transmission so are not recommended.
-There is no evidence that adding spermicide to condom use further reduces risk of pregnancy.
+Spermicides can increase risk of HIV transmission, and are not recommended.
+There is no evidence that adding spermicide to a condom further reduces risk of pregnancy.

 What are the advantages of condoms?

 When used correctly, condoms can reduce the risk for pregnancy and STIs.
 They are easily available at drugstores, clinics and discount stores, and they are inexpensive.
 They can prolong pleasure for both partners especially for men who have problems with premature ejaculation.
 Not worrying about pregnancy or STIs can help both partners relax and make sex more enjoyable.